SPariente/yt_capstone/README.txt

 - yt_api.R = data gathering script - requires a valid YouTube API key to be used
 - yt_paper.pdf = PDF version of the final report
 - yt_paper.Rmd = RMarkdown script for the final report
-- combined_data.RData = full data set gathered
+- combined_data.RData = full data set gathered (using LFS: to be downloaded individually)
-- exploration_data.RData = wrangled data used for exploration
+- exploration_data.RData = wrangled data used for exploration (using LFS: to be downloaded individually)
-- yt_categories.RData = table containing names of YouTube categories
+- yt_categories.RData = table containing names of YouTube categories (using LFS: to be downloaded individually)